snewell92/resume.github.io/README.md

 ## 🚀 Project Structure

-Inside of your Astro project, you'll see the following folders and files:
+This is an Astro project, you'll see the following folders and files:

 ```
 /